Christophe Pierre: Early life

 Christophe Pierre was born in Rennes, France, on 30 January 1946 to a family with roots for many generations in Brittany.
-He first attended school at Antsirabe in Madagascar and pursued his secondary studies at the College of Saint-Malo.
-He also spent one year in Morocco at Lycée Français of Marrakesh.

-He entered the Catholic seminary of Saint-Yves in Rennes in 1963, but interrupted his studies for two years of military service in France in 1965 and 1966.
+His father was a lawyer who moved his family when Christophe was three to Madagascar where he worked for about ten years.
+Pierre spent much of his childhood in Africa, mostly in Madagascar but also in Malawi and Zimbabwe.
+He attended primary school at Antsirabe in Madagascar and then pursued his secondary studies at the College of Saint-Malo and the Lycée Français in Marrakesh.
+He entered the Catholic seminary of Saint-Yves in Rennes in 1963, interrupting his studies to complete his required military service in France in 1965–66.

 Priesthood

 Pierre was ordained a priest of the Archdiocese of Rennes at the Cathedral of Saint-Malo in Saint-Malo, France, on 5 April 1970.
-He served as vicar of the parish of Saint-Pierre-Saint-Paul de Colombes in the Diocese of Nanterre from 1970 to 1973.
+He served as vicar of the parish of Saint-Pierre-Saint-Paul in Colombes, a Paris suburb, in the Diocese of Nanterre from 1970 to 1973.
 Pierre obtained his Master of Theology degree at the Institut Catholique de Paris and his Doctor of Canon Law degree from the Pontifical Lateran University in Rome (1973-1977).

 Diplomatic service

+In 1973, he entered the Pontifical Ecclesiastical Academy, which trains papal diplomats.

-Pierre then earned a diploma at the Pontifical Ecclesiastical Academy in Rome, the Vatican school for diplomacy.
-He entered the Vatican diplomatic service in 1977, serving first in Wellington, New Zealand.
-Pierre then held posts in Mozambique, Zimbabwe, Cuba, Brazil, and at the Permanent Observer of the Holy See to the United Nations in Geneva.
+He entered the Vatican diplomatic service on 5 March 1977, serving first in Wellington, New Zealand.
+Pierre then held posts in Mozambique, Zimbabwe, Cuba, Brazil, and as the Permanent Observer of the Holy See to the United Nations in Geneva.